petershin/liferay-learn/docs/commerce/latest/en/payment-management/refunds.md

    ![Enter the refund amount and select the reason to submit the refund.](./refunds/images/02.png)

-1. Enter the refund amount in the *Amount* field and select a reason from the *Reason Dropdown*.
+1. Enter the refund amount in the *Amount* field and select a reason from the *Reason* drop-down.
 See [Adding Reasons for Refunds](./adding-reasons-for-refunds.md) to learn more about creating refund reasons.

 1. Click *Submit*.
 Alternatively, you can click *Save* to come back to it at a later stage.

 After submitting the refund, the refund entry moves to the Refunded status.
 If it fails, it goes to the Failed status.
-See [Payments Reference](./payments-reference.md) to learn more about the payments and refunds lifecycle and the different statuses available.
+See [Payments Reference](./payments-reference.md) to learn more about the payments and refunds life cycle and the different statuses available.

 ![After submission, the refund moves to the Refunded status.](./refunds/images/03.png)